Tubular Teflon Ribbon used

-"I really like mine.
+"I like mine.
 It’s been a good idea."

-"I belive this is one of the best leaps forward in terms of finding a new and safer method for putting and keeping transmitters on our birds.
+"I believe this is one of the best leaps forward in terms of finding a new and safer method for putting and keeping transmitters on our birds.

 "I now use it on both my Merlin and the big bird."